 If you are in the market for an air plant that makes an impact, Tillandsia maxima is worth a look.
 It can handle stronger sun than most air plants and produces multiple flowers simultaneously.
 The leaves turn a coral-red before the plant blooms with brilliant purple flowers.
 This is considered relatively large for an air plant, reaching five to six inches in height with a spread of three to four inches.

 04 of 25

 Air plants are in the tropical bromeliad family.
 When grown indoors, air plants will need to be watered regularly.
-You can submerge the plants in water and let them soak for about an hour and can... mist them 2 to 3 times per week.Continue to 5 of 25 below.
+You can submerge the plants in water and let them soak for about an hour, or you can mist them two to three times per week.Continue to 5 of 25 below.

 05 of 25

 Tillandsia aeranthos bergeri is one of the most popular air plants because of its vibrant flowers.
 It blooms reliably every spring in spiky pink and blue flowers.
 This is a very low maintenance plant and as with most Tillandsia varieties, it likes bright, indirect light or the fluorescent bulbs of the office.
 Tillandsia aeranthos begeri grows about six to nine inches in height and width.

 When air plants are in flower, rinse them under running water, rather than submerging them and ruining the flower.

 Several air plants tend to grow sideways or snake in odd directions.
 Tillandsia kolbii has an upright habit, like a bunch of celery.
 It only grows two to three inches tall, but makes a statement with the soft, gray fuzz on its leaves, especially when they blush pink before blooming.

 07 of 25